Editor's Note — Ordinance no. 3001 §1, adopted December 23, 2008, repealed title IV in its entirety. See editor's note at beginning of title IV.

 - PRINCIPAL BUILDING OR STRUCTURE

-- The main structure erected on or the main use occupying a lot, as distinguished from an accessory structure or use.
+- The main building or structure erected on or the principal use occupying a lot, as distinguished from an accessory structure or use.

 - PRIVATE RESTRICTIONS